JustynaField/weatherly/README.md

 # Weatherly

-In this project we were tasked with building a working weather application useing React js and testing with enzyme and jest.
+In this project we were tasked with building a working weather application using React.js and testing with enzyme and jest.

 ## Motivation